-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+All participants crossed international borders; no participants were trained in-country.

 U.S. Citizenship and Immigration Services

 U.S. Citizenship and Immigration Services (USCIS) promotes national security, continues to eliminate immigration adjudications backlogs, and implements solutions for improving immigration customer services.
 Through USCIS, DHS continues the tradition of welcoming immigrants into the United States by administering services such as immigrant and nonimmigrant sponsorship, adjustment of status, work authorization and other permits, naturalization of qualified applicants for U.S. citizenship, and asylum and refugee processing.